I’ve Come Back from FMLA Leave – But I Don’t Have a Job!

 If you needed FMLA leave, you already faced less-than-ideal circumstances.
 Losing your job is the last thing you need and the reasons for your termination should at least be thoroughly investigated.
 If your employer acted improperly, you may be entitled to compensation.

-If you face job loss after FMLA leave, contact the Law Office of Christopher Q. Davis and schedule a free case evaluation.
+If you face job loss after FMLA leave, contact the Working Solutions Law Firm and schedule a free case evaluation.